restfulapi/api-strategy/README.md

 APIs that adopt REST principles:

-* Expose 'Resources' to represent important concepts and objects within the service
+* Expose 'Resources' to represent important concepts and objects
-* Ensure each resource is uniquely 'addressable' via a URI, so that clients may interact with them
+* Ensure each resource is uniquely 'addressable' via a URI, so that clients may interact with them over HTTP
 * Provide 'representations' (e.g., using JSON and or XML) of those resources
-* Ensure representations are versioned so that clients may use a stable API
 * Provide a consistent interface based upon the standard HTTP methods
 * Ensure interaction with the API is stateless in nature, in order to provide flexibility in deployment as well as to promote scalability

 While RESTful APIs provide important benefits to the users of the APIs (as outlined above), REST principles may be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).
-That is, 'thinking in terms of resources' encourages elegant and simple solutions.
-Consequently, popular application frameworks such as Ruby on Rails provide direct support for structuring an application around REST.
+That is, 'thinking in terms of resources' can promote elegant and simple solutions.
+Consequently, popular application frameworks like '[Ruby on Rails](http://rubyonrails.org/)' and '[Grails](http://grails.org)' provide direct support for structuring an application around REST.

 Martin Fowler authored a very nice overview of the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) (RMM) used for gauging an API's 'level of RESTfulness'.
-This is the most popular maturity model for REST.
+This seems to be the most popular maturity model for REST.

 For those new to HATEOAS, a nice overview was authored by Jim Webber: "[How to GET a Cup of Coffee](http://www.infoq.com/articles/webber-rest-workflow)".
 Essentially, HATEOAS exposes the state machine of an application such that the client interacting with the application is provided with appropriate options at each step within a workflow.